dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

    dotnet workload install aspire
    ```

-1. To check your version of the .NET Aspire, run this command:
+1. To check your version of .NET Aspire, run this command:

    ```dotnetcli
    dotnet workload list